mruby/mruby/doc/guides/compile.md

 The `MRuby::Build#install_prefix` can be set for each individual build target.
 In this case, the environment variable `PREFIX` is ignored.

+Also, if the environment variable `DESTDIR` is set, it will prepend to the path obtained by `install_prefix` to determine the final write directory.
+This is intended for temporary file expansion by the user's package work.

 ---

 To summarize: